MISP/misp-rfc/misp-object-template-format/raw.md

 #### required

-requiredOneOf is represented as a JSON list and contains a list of attribute relationships of which all must be present in the object to be created based on the given template.
+required is represented as a JSON list and contains a list of attribute relationships of which all must be present in the object to be created based on the given template.
 The required field **MAY** be present.

 #### description